 At the same time, the assertion that the Karaites were Sadducees is in part a fabrication, for they disagreed with the Sadducees on many important issues, including issues about the Passover and the resurrection.19 In fact, they represented an amalgamation of Jewish ideas.

-Since Boethusian leadership survived the first century C.E., it is highly probable that the information about the Sadducees, to whom the Karaites made reference as providing some of their spiritual background, came by means of the Boethusian branch of the Sadducees.
+Since Boethusian leadership survived the 1st century C.E., it is highly probable that the information about the Sadducees, to whom the Karaites made reference as providing some of their spiritual background, came by means of the Boethusian branch of the Sadducees.

 Indeed, for example, the Karaites claimed that their opinion about how to calculate Pentecost came from Boethus.20

-It is also clear that the ruling Boethusian Sadducees, ever since the first century C.E., had already been compromised by the Pharisees with reference to the practices of Passover, for they had been forced to keep the Passover according to the dictates of the Pharisees.
+It is also clear that the ruling Boethusian Sadducees, ever since the 1st century C.E., had already been compromised by the Pharisees with reference to the practices of Passover, for they had been forced to keep the Passover according to the dictates of the Pharisees.

 Herein lie the reasons why men still holding Sadducee-like views were flourishing in 740 C.E. when Anan ben David came to power.
-Yet, like the Boethusians under Pharisaic domination, they kept the Hasidic method of seven days of Unleavened Bread from the 15th until the end of the 21st.
+Yet, like the Boethusians under Pharisaic domination, they kept the Hasidic method of 7 days of Unleavened Bread from the 15th until the end of the 21st.

 It was the continuing Pharisaic (Talmudic) repression of those Jews holding on to the Aristocratic understanding of how to observe the Passover that resulted in the creation of the neo-Aristocratic view (System C).